TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

 *Cloudflare* can automatically protect your *remote access* against all *known bots*.

-1. Follow the steps for [Blocking Countries](#blocking-malicious-actors), then create a new rule, and assign it a name: *Block Known Bots*.
+1. Follow the steps for **Blocking Countries**, then create a new rule, and assign it a name: *Block Known Bots*.

 2. In *Field*, select *Known Bots*.
 Enable *Value*.